p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

   def primaryKey(partitionKey: PartitionKey, clusteringColumns: Identifier*): PrimaryKey
 ```

 Does it look too complex compared to BNF?
-I think now.
+I think no.

 Does it communicate the idea?
 I think it does.